-- 5.3.1 Building elements which are part of an external wall shall be fire rated as required by Paragraph 2.3. - 5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR in accordance with Paragraph 2.3.
-If the external wall is less than 1.0 m from the relevant boundary the wall shall be fire rated to protect from both directions. - 5.3.3 When the unprotected area of an external wall is permitted to be 100%, but the primary elements in the line of that wall are required to be fire rated, the rating of those primary elements shall be the life rating in accordance with Paragraph 2.3.
+- 5.3.1 Building elements which are part of an external wall shall be fire rated as required by Paragraph 2.3. - 5.3.2 Any part of an external wall enclosing a firecell and not permitted to be an unprotected area shall have an FRR in accordance with Paragraph 2.3. - 5.3.3 When the unprotected area of an external wall is permitted to be 100%, but the primary elements in the line of that wall are required to be fire rated, the rating of those primary elements shall be the life rating in accordance with Paragraph 2.3.